 After giving testimony at Syed's trial, he retreated into anonymity and refused on-the-record interview requests for Serial.
 In December 2014, after the podcast's season one finale aired, he told The Intercept in his first public interview that he felt Sarah Koenig had "demonized" him.

-Wilds, who pleaded the Fifth when he testified before a grand jury, became a key witness for the prosecution, while the defense contended he was lying to protect himself.
+Wilds became a key witness for the prosecution, while the defense contended he was lying to protect himself.
 Koenig would raise the question of why Adnan, who at the end of the day didn't seem that close to Jay, would have enlisted him to help bury a body.
-She also spent a lot of time talking about the inconsistencies in Jay's story between various interviews with detectives and his grand jury testimony.
+She also spent a lot of time talking about the inconsistencies in Jay's story between his two interviews with detectives and his testimony at trial.

 "People have to realize, we try cases in the real world," Kevin Urick, who prosecuted Syed, told The Intercept when asked about the fact that Jay's story changed multiple times.
 "We take our witnesses as we find them.
 We did not pick Jay to be Adnan's accomplice.
 Adnan picked Jay.
 Remember, Jay committed a crime here.
 He was an accomplice after the fact in a murder.
 A very serious crime...People can very seldom tell the same story the same way twice.
 If they did, I'd be very suspicious of it because that would look like it was rehearsed."